 - a.
-Enhanced PPE. - b.
-Reassignment: the employee may not be permitted to work with people supported (either those at high risk of susceptibility to COVID-19 or all people supported). - c.
-Temporary remote work if possible. - d.
-Modifications to the work/support performed. - e.
-Temporary, unpaid leave of absence (during this time, unvaccinated employees may be permitted to use any unused vacation or any other leave options).
+Outbreak protocols: In the event of an outbreak (as defined by Public Health) at a residence operated by CLSMA, CLSMA unvaccinated employees will be placed on an unpaid leave of absence. - b.
+Maintaining proper cautionary restrictions and preventative measures including the use of enhanced PPE. - c.
+Reassignment: the employee may not be permitted to work with people supported (either those at high risk of susceptibility to COVID-19 or all people supported). - d.
+Temporary remote work if possible. - e.
+Modifications to the work/support performed. - f.
+As a matter of last resort, temporary, unpaid leave of absence (during this time, unvaccinated employees may be permitted to use any unused vacation or any other leave options). - g.
+In circumstances where no alternative work or contract is available due to the nature of the relationship and the needs of people supported, a layoff or termination of contract may be required. - h.
+Such other measures as may be developed based on current public health information and the risks identified.